Accessibility Policy and Plan

 • By Mail: 115 Pony Drive, Newmarket, ON, L3Y 7B5

-Accessible formats of this document, and those referenced within this document are available free upon request.
+Accessible formats of this document, and those referenced within this document are available upon request.
 Lotek will ensure that our website (web content) conforms to the World Wide Web Consortium Web Content Accessibility Guidelines (WCAG) 2.0, at Level AA except where this is impractical.

 LOTEK ACCESSIBILITY PLAN